dfc-efficiency/portfolio_optimizer_api_doc/source/index.html.md

 }
 ```

-This endpoint returns all portfolios created by the user.
+This endpoint returns all portfolios created by the user Id.

 ### HTTP Request